 - Written work 1 and 2 – maximum 2,000 words each – must be two separate essays

 - Congratulations – you should now be all ready to submit your application!

 Your application will first be checked by the central Graduate Admissions team.
 They may be in touch if any of your information and documents do not meet the University requirements.
 Once their check is complete, your application will be sent to us at the Blavatnik School of Government.
 We’ll check your application, and will be in touch to confirm whether your application is ready for assessment and let you know it has been passed on to our Admissions Committee for Assessment.

-You will then need to wait between eight and ten weeks to receive the outcome of your application.
+You will then need to wait between eight to ten weeks after the application deadline of 6 January to receive the outcome of your application.
 However, during the wait, there are some things you may want to start thinking about.
 Have you thought about how you will fund your studies if you are offered a place?
 Will you require a visa to study in the UK?
 If so, do you need to renew your passport before the visa process?
 If you are in employment, are you able to secure leave for the duration of the programme?